 Signing a document use to mean printing the document, signing, and then scanning it.
 But with HelloSign you can use your phone or iPad to scan a document, create a signature with your fingertip and send the document via email.
 HelloSign is free.

-Internal Communication Apps
+Best Internal Communication Apps

 Gone are the days when communicating with your team meant picking up the phone and dialing the person’s internal #pin number.
 Now you can message directly or group message, making communication and collaboration easy.